Mixed-state Quantum Phases: Renormalization and Quantum Error Correction: Noisy toric code state

 \subsection{RG of the dephased toric code state}

 We illustrate these general results in a specific example, for which we construct explicit RG channels.
-We consider a toric code ground state $\ket{\rm t.c.} \in V$ subject to bit-flip noise with strength $p$ ( Eq.\eqref{eq: X_dephase}):
+We consider a toric code ground state $\ket{\rm t.c.} \in V$ subject to phase-flip noise with strength $p$ ( Eq.\eqref{eq: X_dephase}):

 We ask whether the state is in the same phase as $\ket{\rm t.c.}$, when $p$ is small.